Honors Project On-Campus Access Only

 The development community perceives the current “sanitation crisis” to be remedied with water, sanitation and hygiene initiatives.
 While the participatory process of Community-Led Total Sanitation (CLTS) incorporates community involvement, it still imposes globalized sanitation norms and a dominant external worldview.
 Using discourse analysis of the CLTS handbook, I argue that CLTS structurally advocates for continuing local hierarchies, promotes external technologies, enforces the power of outside development facilitation, and creates a new sanitation paradigm.
 Communities continue to resist sanitation development such as CLTS because of its top-down structure.
 I conclude by offering policy recommendations to improve the CLTS process.

 Kasper, Shaina M. Pomerantz, "Conflicting Discourses of Participatory Postdevelopment in Community-Led Total Sanitation" (2013).
-Honors Projects.
-Paper 9.
+Environmental Studies Honors Projects.
+9.

 © Copyright is owned by author of this document